Listen to Read Program – A Unique Approach

 - Word attack skills

-Most importantly it teaches the student to understand and quickly break up words into syllables.
-Using repetition to gradually build on skills, it is easy to follow and stress free, as students can work at their own pace.
+Most importantly, it teaches your child to understand and quickly break up words into syllables.
+Using repetition to gradually build on skills, it is easy to follow and stress free.
+Your child can work at their own pace gaining skills and confidence along the way.

 2. Sound Therapy filtering